 - Do gentle stretching exercises

 - Participate in at-home balance training with exercises such as calf raises and leg raises

 - Build strength at home with chair squats and other bodyweight exercises

 - Take a yoga class

 Is it possible to exercise for people with peripheral neuropathy?

 Yes.
 People with peripheral diabetic neuropathy can still exercise, though they may have to take extra care to prevent accidents or injuries from occurring.

 Does exercise help peripheral neuropathy?

 Yes.
 A sedentary lifestyle is more likely to cause pain and exacerbate your neuropathy.
-Not only does exercise help combat neuropathy and diabetic pain, but it is also good for maintaining a healthy weight, building strength and muscle, and improving your mood.
+Not only does exercise help combat neuropathy and diabetic pain, but is also good for maintaining a healthy weight, building strength and muscle, and improving your mood.

 Is walking good for peripheral neuropathy?